minetonight/darts-window-cricket/roadmap.md

 v   ) the diff label must become 90% white 10% grayed

-    ) add vusual hit counter in sectors with dots, for current round only
+v   ) add vusual hit counter in sectors with dots, for current round only

 v   ) the game counts the rounds